Cheatsheet

 Bring the important stuff into scope.

-.
+dataparameter on the methods as_data.
 This tells rust it's not currently being used.
-If you're going to use it, change it dodata
+If you're going to use it, change it dodata.

 All of the methods are documented below in Callbacks and in the crate's docs.